SaraKim-sy/javascript-challenge/README.md

 ## Background

-WAKE UP SHEEPLE!
-The extra-terrestrial menace has come to Earth and we here at `ALIENS-R-REAL` have collected all of the eye-witness reports we could to prove it!
-All we need to do now is put this information online for the world to see and then the matter will finally be put to rest.

-There is just one tiny problem though... our collection is too large to search through manually.
-Even our most dedicated followers are complaining that they are having trouble locating specific reports in this mess.

 This project is to write code that will create a table dynamically based upon a [dataset](UFO-level-1/static/js/data.js).
-It will also allow the users to filter the table data for specific values using JavaScript, HTML, and CSS, and D3.js on our web pages.
+It will also allow the users to filter the table data for specific values using JavaScript, HTML, and CSS, and D3.js on the web pages.

 ### Level 1: Automatic Table and Date Search